 Companies and institutions need professionals with the skills to manage and market knowledge-intensive products, as well as professionals with a solid understanding of the scientific principles underlying products and processes.

-Our Master's program Science and Business Management (SBM) offers you a unique training that will enable you to translate interesting ideas into innovative products.
+Our Master's programme Science and Business Management (SBM) offers you unique training that will enable you to translate interesting ideas into innovative products.

-Our degree program enables graduates of bachelor’s programs in the life- or natural sciences to combine their passions for science and business.
-The program will equip you with the knowledge and tools to identify, manage, and overcome problems that arise in each phase of the innovation process.
+Our degree programme enables graduates of bachelor’s programmes in life- or natural sciences to combine their passions for science and business.
+The programme will equip you with the knowledge and tools to identify, manage, and overcome problems that arise in each phase of the innovation process.

 From scientific research to a business internship

-Particularly important in the program is the level of interaction between students and lecturers.
+Particularly important in the programme is the level of interaction between students and lecturers.
 Students will regularly meet to present and share their projects and will work closely together.
-A strong sense of community is initiated by the program, and also by the SBM study Association ‘Business For Life’.
-These enthusiastic students organize workshops, talks but also social events.
+A strong sense of community is initiated by the programme, and also by the SBM study Association ‘Business For Life’.
+These enthusiastic students organise workshops, talks but also social events.

-Graduates of this program have also started their own companies.
+Graduates of this programme have also started their own companies.